Philadelphia – the Largest City in Pennsylvania

 The city has lost its political importance, but with 1.6 million residents in the urban area it is still an important metropolis as an economic and cultural center.
 In addition to numerous historical buildings, memorials and museums, there is well-kept colonial architecture.
 Modern skyscrapers harmonize with historical districts.
 The historic city center is a generous complex planned according to the checkerboard pattern.
 According to the plan by William Penn and Thomas Holme, a square with City Hall was to form the center of the city between Delaware and Schuylkill River, and an axillary consisting of four main roads should divide the center into four quarters.
 This axis system received two more diagonals in the 19th century (Benjamin Franklin Parkway and Ridge Avenue).

 Inextricably linked with Philadelphia is the name Benjamin Franklin, who was born in 1706 exactly 300 years ago.
-According to Allcitypopulation, the city has a total population of 1,517,550.
+The city has a total population of 1,517,550.

 The main shopping area in downtown ranges from 8th to 18th Street, Market, Chestnut and Walnut Streets.
 “Meet me at the eagle” is a winged word in Phialdelphia and refers to the bronze bird of the Lord & Taylor Department Store, which is popular as a meeting place (13th St and Market St.).
 The department store also has a multi-story organ with daily concerts.
 Further east on Market Street is the modern shopping mall Fashion Outlets Philadelphia (website), Ninth and Market Street.
 Opposite the Liberty Bell on the Independence Mall is the Bourse, a former commodity exchange from the 19th century with a hall that extends over 6 floors.
 Today there are shops, restaurants and offices here.
 The food court offers good food.
 China Town Mall, 143 North 11th St., offers oriental products and food.
 Italian Market along 9th Street from Christian St. to Dickinson Ave. has fresh products such as pasta and spices, but also clothes.